What You Should Know About Medicare Part D’s

 The Coverage Gap

-Some Medicare recipients may not experience the coverage gap.
-Healthier individuals or people who purchase generic drugs may not spend up to $3,750 on prescription drugs, while others may have Extra Help.
-Extra Help is a specialized federal program that helps people living on a limited income.

-If you qualify, Extra Help eases the costs of coverage.
+Healthier individuals may not spend that much money on prescription drugs while others may have “Extra Help”.
+If you qualify, Extra Help is a specialized federal program that helps people living on a limited income.
+Those individuals with Extra Help will not enter the coverage gap.

-“Full” Extra Help provides you with insurance coverage throughout the year (with no gap) and you’ll pay much less for prescriptions.
-“Partial” Extra Help offers coverage through the year, as well as a reduced deductible and premium.
-Partial Extra Help will also pay up to 15% of the cost of your prescription drugs.
+“Full” Extra help provides you with drug insurance coverage throughout the year and you will pay less for prescriptions.
+“Partial’ Extra Help offers coverage through the year, as well as a reduced deductible and premium.
+Partial Extra Help has a 15% co-insurance or the plan co- pay, whichever is less.

 Open Enrollment Has Started

-Please make an appointment by calling 352-350-6663.
-As an independent insurance agent, I’ll help you to examine your current coverage and find a good plan for your health needs.
+Please make an appointment by calling me, Yvonne Tepsick at 352-350-6663.
+As an independent insurance agent, I’ll help you examine your current coverage and find a good plan for your future health needs.

-© 2017, Charles Montgomery.
+© 2017 – 2018, Charles Montgomery.
 All rights reserved.